akobr/mono.me/docs/42for.net/monorepo/road-map.md

 - add a possibility to drive the entire release process fully automated from CI/CD processes
 - performance updates for large repositories
 - extend configurability

+## Other features

+- native support for generating and updating solution filters
+- automatically update solution file on a new content